DigitalCoreNZ/hashnode/cmbrs4gww000k02l98rdgbwkf.md

 ---

-## What is an Intel NUC?
+## What are the Specs for my Spare PC?

 An Intel NUC (Next Unit of Computing) is a small-form-factor computer designed by Intel, which offers a compact and powerful computing solution.
-This PC typically come without RAM, storage, or an operating system, allowing me to customize my system according to my needs.
+This PC typically comes without RAM, storage, or an operating system, allowing me to customize the hardware according to my needs.

 ### NUC Specifications.